yana-qaSwe/testversion/README.md

 <a name="BUG-2608" />
 <details>
-<summary>BUG-2608: The website's favicon isn't displayed on the browser tab</summary>
+<summary>BUG-2608: The website's favicon is not displayed on the browser tab</summary>

 ***